 CMEP believes all parties should be held accountable for human rights violations to the full extent of the law.
 The Middle East is experiencing record numbers of refugees and displaced persons.
 Their rights must be respected and protected in accordance with the United Nations General Assembly Resolution 302 (IV) of 8 December 1949, which established the UN Relief and Works Agency for Palestine Refugees (UNRWA), as well as the 1951 Convention Relating to the Status of Refugees and its 1967 Protocol.
 CMEP opposes the acquisition of land by force, economic exploitation, illegal settlement construction, and the inhumane treatment of Palestinian people in contravention of the Universal Declaration on Human Rights and the Geneva Conventions.

 13. CMEP opposes anti-Semitism, anti-Christian, and anti-Islamic actions and all other forms of racism or bigotry in rhetoric or actions that dehumanize, stereotype, or incite distrust or violence toward anyone.

-We encourage civil society and community leaders and politicians, to take a strong stand against anti-Semitism, anti-Christian, and anti-Muslim actions.
+We encourage civil society and community leaders and politicians, to take a strong stand against anti-Semitism, anti-Christian, and anti-Islamic actions.
 As humans and as Christians, we must exemplify our love for our neighbor and speak out against injustice and hate.

 We oppose all forms of anti-Semitism towards the Jewish people and are alarmed by the increased attacks against the Jewish community and other minority groups in the United States and abroad.
 CMEP maintains the notion that criticism or opposition to Israeli policies is not inherently anti-Semitic.
 By conflating anti-Semitism with legitimate critiques of Israeli policies, it devalues anti-Semitism and the real threat it poses.